Amed Rosario Preview, Player Props: Dodgers vs. Giants

 Amed Rosario At The Plate

-- Rosario has 25 doubles, eight triples, six home runs and 29 walks while batting .259.
+- Rosario is batting .259 with 25 doubles, eight triples, six home runs and 29 walks.

-- In 29.5% of his games this year, Rosario has notched at least one RBI.
-In 13 of those games (9.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Rosario has had at least one RBI in 29.5% of his games this year (41 of 139), with more than one RBI 13 times (9.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.